Meltdown (Red Dwarf): Reception

-The episode was first broadcast on the British television channel BBC2 on 21 March 1991 in the 9:00pm evening time slot.
-It wasn't originally intended to be shown as the series' finale, but because of the Gulf War conflict at the time the BBC had decided to postpone the episode due to its antiwar theme.
+The episode was first broadcast on the British television channel BBC2 on 21 March 199.

+Because of the Gulf War conflict at the time the BBC decided to place the episode back in the running order.
 When the hostilities had ceased the episode was able to be broadcast at the end of the series' run.

 Although Series IV performed well overall in the Red Dwarf magazine poll, "Meltdown" was considered the least favourite from the series, gaining 1.3% of the overall votes.

-One review said that "this episode gets overlooked because fans feel it's hokey", but added "there really are a lot of laughs to be had here."
+One review in 2004 said that "this episode gets overlooked because fans feel it's hokey", but added "there really are a lot of laughs to be had here."

 In the Series IV DVD commentary, the cast talk about how most fans dislike the episode, speculating that perhaps it wasn't 'space-y' enough.
 In contrast, the cast all talk about their love for it and how many classic scenes it contains.

-That said, the episode's standing has improved in more recent years as its anti-war stance has become more appreciated in light of further controversial conflicts.
+Sophie Davies writing in 2017 for CultBox said that the episode "is a bit of an underwhelming finale to Red Dwarf IV and for me it's the weakest episode of the series", and said that the sequence of Lister witnessing the summary execution of Winnie the Pooh is a "probably the episode's highlight".